SiddharthGuptaPyDev/ModelNest/README.md

 - **Interactive Visualizations**: Explore your models through stunning visualizations that bring the data to life.

 ## Current version 🌟
 - **1.0.0-beta.1**: This is the most first release of the software, currently in beta.
-That's why it may have some bugs which will be fully fixed till reaching final release.
-Still the beta is way more powerful to use.
+That's why it may have some bugs which will be fully fixed till reaching the final release.
+Still, the beta is way more powerful to use.

 ## Getting Started 💨